OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/02-Testing_for_Bypassing_Authorization_Schema.md

 Note: Including a port element along with the address or hostname may also help bypass edge protections such as web application firewalls, etc.
 For example: `127.0.0.4:80`, `127.0.0.4:443`, `127.0.0.4:43982`

+## Remediation

+Employ the least privilege principles on the users, roles, and resources to ensure that no unauthorized access occurs.

 ## Tools

 - [OWASP Zed Attack Proxy (ZAP)](https://www.zaproxy.org/)